chaturvedi-lab/Introductory-data-analyses-with-R/data_analyses_steps.md

 setosa <- iris[iris$Species == "setosa", ]
 ```

-will extract all columns (because there is nothing after the comma) in the iris data for those rows where the value in the Species column is “setosa” and assign that information to a variable called setosa.
+We will extract all columns (because there is nothing after the comma) in the iris data for those rows where the value in the Species column is “setosa” and assign that information to a variable called setosa.

 Comparing the iris data and the setosa data, we see that there are indeed fewer rows in the setosa data: